 Now meatloaf may not sound super exciting, but think about it, when was the last time you had homemade meatloaf???
 I know right, it’s been a while.
 But thankfully, this is an easy recipe that despite tasting like you spent all day on it, just takes a little over an hour to put together, which is my personal max for a recipe during the week!
 You could even make the meatloaf ahead of time and refrigerate is over night or throughout the day and then pull it out when you’re ready to bake!

-I hope you enjoy your week and I’ll see ya tomorrow!
+I hope you enjoy this recipe for the Ultimate weeknight Meatloaf!
+Have a great week and I’ll see ya tomorrow!

 - 1/2 Cup Panko Bread Crumbs

 - 1/2 onion roughly chopped

 - 3 cloves garlic chopped

 - 18 ounces ground chuck

 - 1 1/2 teaspoon kosher salt

 - 1/2 cup Ketchup